 <meta property=”og:type” content=”website” />

 There are four required Open Graph tags: "og:title", "og:type", "og:image" and "og:url".
 Of these, the "og:url" tag should link to the canonical version of this page.
-The URLs in the table below don't match between the rel=canonical target and the Open Graph URL tag.
+The issue is spotted when the URLs don't match between the rel=canonical target and the Open Graph URL tag.

 Why It's Important